MR

 Final Thoughts on FHSA

 If you plan on buying your first home within the next 15 years, the FHSA might be an excellent option.
-You can take advantage of its income tax deductions and investment opportunities and grow your money tax-free.
+You can use its income tax deductions and investment opportunities and grow your money tax-free.

 Top Questions About FHSA Canada